jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/karaf-cli.md

 Closing the console or shell window will cause Apache Karaf and therefore Frinx terminate.
 ~~~~
 ## Server mode
 Server mode starts Apache Karaf as a foreground process, but doesn't start the shell console.
-To use this mode, use the server argument to the `bin/karaf` Linux script (on Windows the script is at <span style="font-family: Courier New">binkaraf.bat</span>).
+To use this mode, use the server argument to the `bin/karaf` Linux script (on Windows the script is at binkaraf.bat).
 a.
 On Linux:
 ~~~~
 bin/karaf server